Appdynamics/config-assessment-tool/README.md

 ## Support

-Please email bnagallo@cisco.com for any issues and attach debug logs.
+Please email Bryan Nagallo at bnagallo@cisco.com for any issues and attach debug logs.

 Debug logs can be taken by either: